CovCare-by-Team-Cirrus/CovCare-LWCs/Map/README.md

+### LWC Map to locate hospital and testing labs based upon the Address and/or Geolocation field.

 # Salesforce App

 This guide helps Salesforce developers who are new to Visual Studio Code go from zero to a deployed app using Salesforce Extensions for VS Code and Salesforce CLI.